My Teenage Dream Ended: Themes

-Critical response
+Critical response and legacy

 Upon release, the accompanying album received an overwhelmingly negative response from audiences.
 It has been widely criticized for its extensively Auto-Tuned vocals and bland production.
 Her song "On My Own" was derided as one of the worst works of pop music ever made, eclipsing Rebecca Black's "Friday".
 Feminist website Jezebel called the lead and sole single, "Finally Getting Up from Rock Bottom", "the most horrible combination of sounds to ever be assembled in the history of audio recording."

 Despite garnering mockery in popular media, the arrhythmic and cheaply digitized presentation of deeply confessional lyrics was bewildering enough to be viewed as a contemporary example of outsider art.
 My Teenage Dream Ended was mostly met with acclaim from music critics, who considered it to be among the weirdest albums of the year.
 Most critics did not assign a score to the album; an editor note on Alex Macpherson's review of the album for Fact states that "we decided to run this review without a rating.
 It's such an anomaly ... that trying to fit it into any kind of scale seems pointless – there are no comparison points.
 Consider it either a 0/5 or a 5/5, depending on your perspective, tolerance and general sanity."

 In The Wire, Andrew Nosnitsky called it a "haunting and fascinating mess of outsider pop music".
 Writing for The Atlantic, David Cooper Moore suggested that the album "is to teen angst what Eraserhead was to domestic angst", making it "a dark and compelling experiment in abstracting and compressing the vicissitudes of 'high school drama.'"
 The Village Voice compared it to critically acclaimed witch house band Salem.
 The Guardian's David Renshaw described the album as "an agonising, disconcerting clatter" and "as if someone is translating chart music into an alien language and back again."
 Discussing the album's positive reception among avant-garde circles, Renshaw concluded: "All in all, it's as if Joey Essex had ditched TOWIE to record an album with Autechre and Lars von Trier."